Ali-Khazraee/sfu-graphlearning/README.md

 ## Run Demos

 The framework includes LL version of some of the recent VGAE models.
 To run each model you only need to set the encoder and decoder type.
-Below are some of the main implemented VGAE models and corresponding commands.
+Below are some of the VGAE_FrameWork.2.1.py implemented VGAE models and corresponding commands.

 **DGLFRM**